jcarpenter/joshcarpenter.ca/src/posts/rising-seas-how-much.md

 ## There is historical precedence for rapid sea level rise driven by ice sheet breakup

-### “Meltwater pulses” saw sea levels rise 40-60 mm per year for centuries
 ![History of Meltwater Pulses (MWP). ^[[@wiki-MeltwaterPulse1A]]](img/Postglacial_Sea_level_Rise_Curve_and_Meltwater_Pulses.jpg)

+“Meltwater pulses” saw sea levels rise 40-60 mm per year for centuries.
 The last glacial maximum was 20,000 years ago.
 Deglaciation subsequently raised sea levels about **100 m over 17,000 years**.
 During which there were several “Meltwater Pulses”—periods of accelerated sea level rise triggered by major ice-loss events related to ice sheet collapse: ^[[@wiki-EarlyHoloceneSea]]

 * **1A:** 16-25 m rise over 400-500 years, for **40–60 mm** annual mean rate. ^[[@wiki-MeltwaterPulse1A]]
 * **1B:** Lots of disagreement over timing and magnitude.
 A 2004 estimate said: 13 m rise over 300 years, for **40 mm** annual mean rate. ^[[@wiki-MeltwaterPulse1B]]
-* **1C:**6.5 m rise over 140 years, for **46 mm** annual mean rate.
+* **1C:** 6.5 m rise over 140 years, for **46 mm** annual mean rate.

 ## Sea level rise will not be uniform